The Attack by Yasmina Khadra

 And yes, it is biased against Jews.
 But I’m reluctant to situate this bias in the text, or in its author.
 It seems to me that it is the first-person narrator who is biased—who, by all means, is or comes across as what I would call a self-centered prick.
 He is so absorbed in his own pain and his feelings of “betrayal” that he never realizes how skewed his perspective is toward his Jewish friends who, that much can be said, genuinely care for him.
 Nor does he realize that there are more dimensions to the assault; the victims and the pain of these victims’ friends and families always hover just outside the horizon of his efforts at coming to terms with his own pain, his incomprehension, and his feelings of betrayal.

 Looking for the very “clues” he thinks he must have missed, the first-person narrator misses the most important and most visible clue of all: his utter and unmitigated self-centeredness.
-But it is exactly at this point that the texts’ many problems come into full effect: it is too poorly written to bring this message across.
-Khadra, it has to be said, lacks the necessary command of techniques and skills to signal, subtly or overly, that there is an unreliable narrator, so the author’s and the narrator’s viewpoint are always on the verge of collapsing.
+But it is exactly at this point that the texts’ many problems come into full effect: Khadra, it has to be said, fails to signal, subtly or overly, that there is an unreliable narrator, and his writing just isn’t good enough to get away with it.
+Thus, it shouldn’t come as a surprise that many readers confuse the various viewpoints, and project the narrator’s biases and self-centeredness onto its author.

 Khadra, Yasmina.
 The Attack.
 London: Vintage, 2007.